-A discussion of the installation differences will be divided into three components: complexity, ease of installation, and cost.
-Comparison will be based on installation of two similar systems, which differ mainly in their wiring and power, and distribution of sensing activities; the wireless sensor system and the wired W2.
-The systems will both monitor 3 crack and null sensors (for a total of 6) and 2 sets of indoor and outdoor temperature and humidity gages (for a total of 4 more and a grand total of 10 channels of data.
-While the W2 has a greater capability, the comparison will be made on the basis of a need for only 10 channels.
-As described below the main differences are the lower node costs and lower wiring costs of the wireless system.
+A discussion of the installation differences will be divided into three components: complexity, 275 276 ease of installation, and cost.
+Comparison will be based on installation of two similar systems, 277 which differ mainly in their wiring and power, and distribution of sensing activities; the wireless 278 sensor system and the wired W1 and W2.
+The wired systems will both monitor 3 crack and null 279 sensors (for a total of 6) and 2 sets of indoor and outdoor temperature and humidity gages (for a 280 total of 4 more) and a grand total of 10 channels of data.
+While the W2 has a greater capability, 281 the comparison will be made on the basis of a need for only 10 channels.
+As described below the 282 main differences are the lower node costs and lower wiring costs of the wireless system.

-Complexity can be assessed by considering the sensors, their physical nature and the installation procedure, as well as the integration of the systems with the internet.
-The attachment process for the displacement transducers is basically the same.
-While differing slightly in size they both consist of a component glued to the wall on either side of the crack.
-The sensor output wires for the wireless system only need to be connected to the nearest node, while the sensor output wires for the W2 system need to be strung all the way back to the single, centrally-located W2.
-Both require an internet connection: the wireless base station and the W2 have standard Ethernet ports with statically or dynamically-assigned IP addresses.
-The main operational difference in sensor installation between these two systems is the process of zeroing the sensor.
-The W2's high sample rate and real-time display capabilities allow sensor zeroing to be completed in under two minutes per sensor. (the time necessary for the glue to cure), whereas the process requires some 10 or more minutes for each sensor connected to a wireless node because of the 15-second data acquisition interval during the first hour after each node is powered on.
+283 Complexity can be assessed by considering the sensors, their physical nature and the 284 installation procedure, as well as the integration of the systems with the internet.
+The attachment 285 process for the displacement transducers is basically the same.
+While differing slightly in size they 286 both consist of a component glued to the wall on either side of the crack.
+The sensor output wires for the wireless system only need to be connected to the nearest node, while the sensor output 287 288 wires for the W2 system need to be strung all the way back to the single, centrally-located W2.
+289 Both require an internet connection: the wireless base station and the W2 have standard Ethernet 290 ports with statically or dynamically-assigned IP addresses.
+The main operational difference in 291 sensor installation between these two systems is the process of zeroing the sensor.
+The W2's high 292 sample rate and real-time display capabilities allow sensor zeroing to be completed in under two 293 minutes per sensor. (the time necessary for the glue to cure), whereas the process requires some 10 294 or more minutes for each sensor connected to a wireless node because of the 15-second data acquisition interval during the first hour after each node is powered on.
+295

 Ease of installation can be assessed by considering wiring, power, sensor power requirements, and location restrictions.
 Wired systems can require up to 10 person-hours to run the wires to the sensors, often requiring drilling through walls, while the wireless system wiring time is part of the transducer installation.
 Thus wired systems require some ten hours of additional installation time.
 Both systems require standard household power.
-The wired W2and its associated support electronics supply power to the transducers, while the wireless nodes supply transducer power from their own batteries.
+The wired W2 and its associated support electronics supply power to the transducers, while the wireless nodes supply transducer power from their own batteries.
 The wireless nodes should be placed by windows for solar power or if possible supplemented with a panel in a sunny location.
 This location requirement complicates the placement of the nodes.